2010 European Grand Prix: Race

 Hamilton set a new fastest lap of the race on lap 47 to reduce the time deficit to Vettel to 7.9 seconds.
-Petrov began to challenge de la Rosa for 12th place on the same lap.
+Petrov began to challenge De la Rosa for 12th place on the same lap.
 Hülkenberg's right rear tyre delaminated on lap 50, causing damage to his car's exhaust system and became the race's final retirement.
 Kobayashi made his only pit stop of the event on lap 53 and rejoined in ninth position behind Alonso.
 Button was worried about a possible post-race time penalty and pushed hard to record the overall fastest lap of the race, a 1:38.766, on the 54th lap.
 Alonso challenged Buemi for seventh place on lap 55 but was unable to pass.
 Kobayashi ran close behind Alonso and passed him around the inside for eighth after Alonso ran wide at turn 17 on the following lap.
 Buemi was overtaken by Kobayashi at the final corner on the last lap for seventh.
-Vettel maintained his lead and crossed the start/finish line on lap 57 to win the race.
+Vettel maintained his lead and crossed the start/finish line on lap 57 to win the race, his second of the season and the seventh of his career.
 Hamilton finished second, with his teammate Button third.
 Barrichello clinched fourth (his best result of the season), ahead of Kubica, Sutil and Kobayashi.
-Buemi took eighth on the road, and Alonso and de la Rosa rounded out the top ten.
-Petrov was the first non-points scoring finisher in eleventh, followed by Rosberg, Liuzzi and Massa.
+Buemi took eighth on the road, and Alonso and De la Rosa rounded out the top ten.
+Petrov was the first non-points scoring finisher in 11th, followed by Rosberg, Liuzzi and Massa.
 Alguersuari clinched 15th, half a second ahead of Schumacher.
 Di Grassi, Glock, Chandhok, Senna and Trulli were the final classified finishers.
-It was Vettel's second victory of the season, and the seventh of his career.